Section II: Faculty Rights and Responsibilities

 2. Full-time instructors on tenure track are rehired based on the tenure and promotion criteria and procedures adopted by the UNM-Valencia Tenure and Promotion Committee in 1994/95.
 For more information see the Tenure and Promotion procedures herein as well as “Appointment and Retention of Faculty” in the UNM Faculty Handbook.

-1. The Faculty Evaluation/Development Instrument (FE/DI) is a mandatory evaluation instrument to be completed by all full-time faculty (see Appendix).
-In accordance with the UNM Faculty Handbook, the FE/DI evaluates faculty performance on the basis of Teaching Excellence, College and Community Service, Professional Development, and Personal Characteristics
+1. The Faculty Annual Performance Review is a mandatory evaluation instrument to be completed by all full-time faculty (see Appendix 1).
+In accordance with the UNM Faculty Handbook, the Faculty Annual Performance Review evaluates faculty performance on the basis of Teaching Excellence, College and Community Service, Professional Development, and Personal Characteristics

-2. The FE/DI will cover an academic year beginning in June and going through May.
+2. The Faculty Annual Performance Review will cover an academic year beginning in June and going through May.

-3. Evaluation for continuing faculty consists of the FE/DI, a summary evaluation from their Division/Program Chair, and a summary evaluation from the Dean of Instruction.
+3. Evaluation for continuing faculty consists of the Faculty Annual Performance Review, a summary evaluation from their Division/Program Chair, and a summary evaluation from the Dean of Instruction.
 These documents will become part of the faculty member’s dossier or supporting documents for retention and, if applicable, promotion and tenure.

 4. Adjunct Faculty are evaluated every other semester by their Department/Division Chair or his/her designee using the “Adjunct Faculty Evaluation Report” instrument (see Department or Division Chair).